 WYBOT: the value & solar-convenience pick

-WYBOT C2
+WYBOT C2 Vision

-- Covers inground pools up to roughly 2,150 sq ft; up to ~180 minutes in Echo mode.
+- Covers inground pools up to 2,152 sq ft; up to 180 minutes in Eco mode (about 60 in Turbo).

 - Drop-in cordless design — no hose, cord, or power supply to position.